If you have a hard time sticking with your intentions, you’re in good company. It’s a problem people have been struggling with for a very long time.

 - Freedom, a service that lets you block apps and websites so you can stay focused and productive.

-- SelfControl, an app for Mac that lets you block your access to sites and mail servers for a set amount of time.
+- SelfControl, an app for Mac that enables you to block your access to sites and mail servers for a set amount of time.

 - Moment, an app that tracks how much you use your phone and helps you create daily usage limits.

-- Forest, an app that “plants” a digital tree which grows while you stay away from your phone and dies if you leave the app.
+- Forest, an app that “plants” a digital tree that grows while you stay away from your phone and dies if you leave the app.

 As you can see, there are many ways that you can use commitment devices to your advantage.
-So, take some time to think about how you can bind yourself to your intentions.
-Find the right commitment devices, and you’ll be way more likely to make your habits stick.
+So, take some time to think about how you can bind yourself to your daily habits and long-term goals.
+If you find some effective commitment devices, you’ll be much more likely to stick to them.

 Do you want to master your habits?
 Get my book The Habit Blueprint.